-Listeriosis is predominantly a food-borne disease caused by the ubiquitous gram-positive bacterium Listeria monocytogenes, initially recognized as a foodborne pathogen in the early 1980s.
-Groups likely to get infected are the elderly, neonates, pregnant women, HIV-patients or those with immunodeficient states.
-As high mortality rate is accompanying Listeria infections, effective treatment and prevention are essential.
+Listeriosis is predominantly a food-borne disease caused by the ubiquitous gram-positive bacterium Listeria monocytogenes, which was initially recognized as a foodborne pathogen in the early 1980s.

-The duration of therapy for bacteremia should be between one and two weeks, whereas meningitis cases may need to be treated for longer periods of time (up to three weeks).
+The duration of therapy for bacteremia should be between one and two weeks, whereas meningitis cases may need to be treated for longer periods of time of up to three weeks.
 On the other hand, infective endocarditis and brain abscesses necessitate treatment for six to eight weeks.
 Doses should be varied according to the patients’ altered organ function, with antimicrobial serum monitoring when appropriate.

-In neonates, an ampicillin dose of 150 to 200 mg/kg per day for nonmeningeal infections or 300 to 400 mg/kg per day for Listeria meningitis is recommended, however, certain studies suggest that dosages for meningitis should be used in all cases.
+In neonates, an ampicillin dose of 150 to 200 milligrams (mg)/ kilogram (kg) per day for nonmeningeal infections or 300 to 400 mg/kg per day for Listeria meningitis is recommended.
+However, certain studies suggest that dosages for meningitis should be used in all cases.
 Furthermore, the higher dose is appropriate for treating listeriosis in immunocompromised hosts.

-During pregnancy, the recommended dosage for listeriosis is 2 grams of ampicillin every 6 to 8 hours, which is a dose that provides adequate intracellular penetration and crossing of the placenta.
-Optimal duration of therapy in pregnancy has not been established, but 3-4 weeks of treatment is considered as a minimum.
+During pregnancy, the recommended dosage for listeriosis is 2 grams (g) of ampicillin every 6 to 8 hours, which is a dose that has been found to provide adequate intracellular penetration and crossing of the placenta.
+The optimal duration of therapy in pregnancy has not been established; however, 3-4 weeks of treatment is considered the minimum.

-Alternative antimicrobial drug and regimes are sometimes needed in certain patient groups may necessitate alternative antimicrobial drugs as a result of allergies or specific diseases.
-Second-line agents that can be used include trimethoprim-sulfamethoxazole as the best alternative single agent, followed by erythromycin, vancomycin, imipenem and fluoroquinolones.
+Alternative antimicrobial drugs and regimes are sometimes needed in certain patient groups that may necessitate alternative antimicrobial drugs as a result of allergies or specific diseases.
+Second-line agents that can be used include trimethoprim-sulfamethoxazole as the best alternative single agent, followed by erythromycin, vancomycin, imipenem, and fluoroquinolones.
 It must be noted that cephalosporins do not show adequate activity against Listeria monocytogenes.

 Prognosis and prevention

-Untreated listeriosis is fatal within 4 days, and even treatment is unable save the patients with underlying immunosuppression in up to 40% of cases.
-The bacteriemic and meningitic forms of listeriosis can be cured, but serious complications can ensue despite prompt antimicrobial therapy.
-After the infection of central nervous systems, sequelae such as strabismus, hydrocephalus and retardation may arise.
+Untreated listeriosis is fatal within 4 days, and even treatment is unable to save patients with underlying immunosuppression in up to 40% of cases.
+The bacteriemic and meningitic forms of listeriosis can be cured; however, serious complications can ensue despite prompt antimicrobial therapy.
+After the infection of the central nervous system (CNS), sequelae such as strabismus, hydrocephalus, and retardation may arise.

-Considering food consumption patterns and current changes in production, continuous monitoring and improvement of surveillance systems is a way to ensure ongoing public health benefits and provide future development of food safety policy.
-Doctors (and especially obstetricians) should act as food safety educators, as pregnant women will not likely change their attitude if they do not recognize or believe the source of the information.
+Some ways in which food safety protocols have been improved to provide a greater level of protection against listeriosis include continuous monitoring, improvement of surveillance systems, as well as the development of adequate food safety policies.
+Doctors, and especially obstetricians, should act as food safety educators, as pregnant women will not likely change their attitude if they do not recognize or believe the source of the information.